Running Serena#

 via the --port option.

-For example, to run the Serena MCP server in streamable HTTP mode on port 9121 using uvx, you would run
+For example, to start the server on port 9121, run

 and then configure your client to connect to http://localhost:9121/mcp.